edudavid/json-map-transform/README.md

 ### Template

-**Key:** Each key in the template object describes the path the property in the output object where the property described in path path will be mapped.
+**Key:** Each key property in the template object describes the path the property in the output object to where the property described in **path** will be mapped.

-**Path:** Is the path to the property in the original object that will be mapped to the key.
-It can also be an array of possible paths in case the objects that are being converted are not standarized
+**Path:** Is the path to the property in the original object that will be mapped to the template key.
+It can also be an array of possible paths in case the objects doesn't follow an exact pattern.

 **Transform:** as a callback that can be used to transform the current property.
-It receives two parameters: (property, originalObject)
+It receives two parameters: (property, originalObject).

 Template example: